ULHPC/tutorials/README.md

 19.1737 0:00:19 262.14  1404.55 258.79  258.94  0.00  0.00   0.00
 ```

-After this step your working directory should contain the following files:
+After this step your working directory should contain the following files (using the `tree` command):

 ```
 .